ISSUE 03

 KENNY

 Yeah.
-And it made me think of—you know, I was watching this Min Jin Lee interview where she was talking about the importance of documenting ordinary people, ordinary Koreans’ lives.
-Because she studied history in college.
-And she was saying that a lot of times history books don’t tell the lives of ordinary people—that that’s not what gets captured.
+And it made me think of—you know, I was watching this Min Jin Lee interview where she was talking about the importance of documenting ordinary people, ordinary Koreans’ lives in her books.
+Because she studied history in college and she was saying that a lot of times history books don’t tell the lives of ordinary people—that that’s not what gets captured.

-And I guess to what we were talking about earlier with a sort of bird’s-eye view, it makes you think about what you lose from the sort of fabric of feeling of a time and the stories that get passed from generation to generation when you’re just reading about it in the broad strokes of what it means to exist in a time and whose perspective is recording that story and what they think is important.
+And I guess to what we were talking about earlier with a sort of bird’s-eye view, it makes you think about what you lose from the sort of fabric and feeling of a time in the stories that get passed generationally when you’re just reading about it in the broad strokes of what it means to exist in a time and whose perspective is recording that story and what they think is important.

 EMANUEL